 The TrustFactory Client Issuing CA provides Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
-TrustFactory provides the instructions through its website at www.trustfactory.net.
+TrustFactory provides the instructions for Certificate Problem Reports through its website at www.trustfactory.net.